dldl/chatbot-platform/README.md

 ## Provided features

 ChatbotPlatform can be easily extended.
-It provides by default two message handlers and two action providers.
+It provides by default some message handlers and action providers.

-### AjaxMessageHandler

-This handler can be used to communicate with chatbots using basic http requests.
-See an example in the previous section.

-### FacebookMessageHandler

-This handler can be used to communicate through `FacebookMessenger`.
-It currently supports only basic messages.

-### DumbMessageAction

-This action is a proof of concept system repeating what user just wrote.

-### APIAIAction

-This action is forwarding the message to API.AI for message processing and reply generation.
+See `ChatbotPlatform/Handler` for available message handlers.
+See `ChatbotPlatform/Action` for available actions.

 ## Extensibility